Michigan Tech Board of Trustees Approves Budget and Tuition for 2010-2011

 In other business, the Board

-- Elected Marty Richardson as chair of the Board of Control and Steve Hicks as vice chair.
+- Elected Marty Richardson as chair of the Board of Trustees and Steve Hicks as vice chair.
 Richardson served as vice chair this year.

 - Approved submitting proposals for two new PhD degrees to the State Academic Affairs Officers.
 One is in environmental and energy policy.
 The other is in geophysics.